edwinm/memoize-cache-decorator/README.md

 ### @memoize(config)

-Memoize the class methof or getter below it.
+Memoize the class method or getter below it.

 #### amount